AnirbanDey-9497/Athena/README.md

+> **⚠️ Important: Project Integration Notice**
+>
+> This project is not intended to be used as a standalone application.
+For full functionality, you must use it together with:
+>
+> - [Rekord-Desktop](<https://github.com/AnirbanDey-9497/Rekord-Desktop>) — An Electron-powered desktop app for screen and video capture.
+> - [Rekord Express](<https://github.com/AnirbanDey-9497/Rekord-Express>) — The backend service that connects to Rekord-Desktop via sockets, streams video chunks to CloudFront, and manages storage.
+>
+> Please refer to the respective repositories for setup and integration instructions.

 # Rekord

 A modern, full-stack web application built with Next.js, TypeScript, and a robust tech stack for optimal performance and developer experience.